DevExpress/devextreme-documentation/concepts/80 Troubleshooting/45 Component Content is not Scrollable/25 Scrollbar is Displayed but Component is Overlapped.md

-Sometimes a component displays a scrollbar but elements below the component overlap the component content.
-For example, your task is to place a component between a header and footer with fixed heights but this issue occurs.
+Sometimes a scrollbar is available, but elements below the component overlap component content.
+For example, this issue may occur if you place a component between a header and a footer with fixed heights.

 To resolve the issue, assign a function to the component **height** property to calculate the required height.
 Alternatively, use [CSS calc function](https://developer.mozilla.org/en-US/docs/Web/CSS/calc) in the **height** rule.